 - The US is engaged in a fundamental battle over the future structure of American society.

-- It is a great injustice to conservatives to regard opposing health insurance coverage as “conservative.”
+- It is an injustice to conservatives to regard opposition to health insurance coverage as “conservative.”

 - Granting health care to all Americans now is the political and economic equivalent of freeing the slaves back then.

 - The old order is about to be modernized.
-Southerners and white conservatives fear for the end of the US as they know it.
+White conservatives fear for the end of the US as they know it.